C4RDB0ARD/Picoflow/README.md

 Study/Break Timer - Desktop App
 ================================

+Disclaimer: Coded with Claude AI.
-Disclaimer: Take whatever stance you want on AI you want, and you can choose to not use this i get it. but I just wanted to work on a side hobby and i didn't to go through as much troubleshooting compared to if I wrote it from scratch with my knowledge
+Take whatever stance you want on AI you want, and you can choose to not use this i get it. but I just wanted to work on a side hobby and i didn't to go through as much troubleshooting compared to if I wrote it from scratch with my knowledge

 Requires Python 3 with tkinter (comes standard on Windows/Mac installs